Jump to content

 Hello!

-We're very glad to inform you that a new 1 Gbit/s server located in the Czech Republic is available: Alioth.
+We're very glad to inform you that a new 1 Gbit/s (*) 100 Mbit/s server located in Hong Kong is available: Tania.

-The AirVPN client will show automatically the new server, while if you use the OpenVPN client you can generate all the files to access it through our configuration/certificates/key generator (menu "Client Area"->"Config generator").
+The AirVPN client will show automatically the new server, while if you use the OpenVPN client you can generate all the files to access them through our configuration/certificates/key generator (menu "Client Area"->"Config generator").

-Just like every other Air server, Alioth supports OpenVPN over SSL and OpenVPN over SSH.
+Just like every other Air server, Tania supports OpenVPN over SSL and OpenVPN over SSH.

 As usual no traffic limits, no logs, no discrimination on protocols and hardened security against various attacks with separate entry and exit-IP addresses.